Signs of the Last Days: Arrogance

 Jesus faced the truth about sin when he went to the cross.

-The truth about sin poured out God’s wrath on the innocent Lamb of God who willingly took upon himself the just penalty for our sins.
+Sin resulted in God’s pouring out his wrath on the innocent Lamb of God who willingly took upon himself the just penalty for our sins.
 The Truth died that day to provide us with eternal life.

-The only way for anyone to escape the same God’s righteous wrath against sin is to put his or her faith in what Christ has accomplished on our behalf and to pledge our loyalty and faithfulness to the Truth.
+The only way for anyone to escape the same God’s righteous wrath against sin is to put his or her faith in what Christ has accomplished on our behalf and to pledge our loyalty and faithfulness to Jesus.

-This is the only way to be set free.
+This is the only way to find safety.
 It takes courage and humility and faith.
 The path to truth is narrow and difficult, but definitely worth it!

 For the gate is small and the way is narrow that leads to life, and there are few who find it.
 Matthew 7:14 (NASB)